John focuses on the big ideas that have shaped our world.

 His journey has been an eclectic one.
 Starting out as a singer-songwriter for 90s rock band 'In the Silence', he now works as a writer, speaker, local church minister, historian, and media presenter.
 He is a public advocate of the Christian Faith.

-With a first-class honours degree in Theology from Moore Theological College, Sydney, and a PhD in ancient history from Macquarie University, John has been a Fellow of the Department of Ancient History at Macquarie University from 2004, and he teaches a course titled 'Historical Jesus to Written Gospels' at the University of Sydney (Department of Hebrew, Biblical and Jewish Studies).
-During 2017-19 he is a Visiting Academic in the Faculty of Classics at Oxford University in the UK.
+With a first-class honours degree in Theology from Moore Theological College, Sydney, and a PhD in ancient history from Macquarie University, John was a Fellow of the Department of Ancient History at Macquarie University (2004-17), and teaches 'Historical Jesus to Written Gospels' at the University of Sydney (Department of Hebrew, Biblical and Jewish Studies), where he is an Honorary Research Associate.
+During 2017-19 he is a Visiting Academic of the Faculty of Classics at Oxford University in the UK.
 He is committed to delivering creative, engaging content grounded in careful thought.

 John’s first book appeared in 1993, and he has since produced over fifteen titles, including the award-winning Simply Christianity: Beyond Religion, and A Spectator’s Guide to World Religions, as well as various academic books and articles.

 Two of his books have become historical documentaries airing nationally on Channel 7 (www.thechristfiles.com.au and www.lifeofjesus.tv).
-His third documentary, For the Love of God: How the Church is Better and Worse Than you Ever Imagined, was released in Australian cinemas in June 2018.
-He is currently working on the fourth volume in his Doubter's Guide series for sceptics of the Christian Faith.
+His third documentary, For the Love of God: How the Church is Better and Worse Than you Ever Imagined (produced by the Centre for Public Christianity), was released in Australian cinemas in June 2018.
+He is currently working on the fourth volume of his Doubter's Guide ... series of books for those sceptical of the Christian Faith.

 John is fascinated by the paradoxical connection between high-level achievement and the historical virtues of compassion, charity, and humility, themes explored in his lecture series and book of the same name, Humilitas: a Lost Key to Life, Love and Leadership.
-His forthcoming Rhetorika: Persuasion from Aristotle to Apple examines the intellectual and ethical keys to a good argument, from ancient times to today.
+His forthcoming Persuasion from Aristotle to Apple examines the intellectual and ethical keys to a good argument, from ancient times to today.